vkrajnak/vkrajnak.github.io/README.md

 ### About

-I am an interdisciplinary researcher interested in problems with no known solution.
+I am a researcher in AI/applied mathematics interested in problems with no known solution.
 So far I have worked:
  - on applying dynamical systems theory to chemical reactions,
  - building generative models to predict tripeptide conformations,
  - speeding up and improving segmentation models for real-time video augmentation,